rosajp/dotfiles/README.md

 ## ¯\\_(ツ)_/¯ Warning / Liability

-Neither Unic nor the creator(s) are responsible if your machine ends up in a state you are not happy with.
+Neither RosaJP nor the creator(s) are responsible if your machine ends up in a state you are not happy with.
 If you are concerned, look at the code to review everything this will do to your machine :)